What Termination Actually Means

 Termination ends the right and power pertaining to the office of personal representative as conferred by this title or any will, except that a personal representative, at any time prior to distribution or until restrained or enjoined by court order, may perform acts necessary to protect the estate and may deliver the assets to a successor representative.

-A.R.S. § 14-3608There is one narrow exception: even after termination, the representative can still take steps necessary to protect the estate and can hand assets over to a successor.
-This prevents a gap in estate protection during the transition from one representative to the next.
+A.R.S. § 14-3608There is one narrow exception.
+Even after termination, the representative can still take steps to protect the estate and hand assets to a successor.

 Accountability Survives the Appointment

-For families going through this transition, the key takeaway is that changing a personal representative does not erase the record.
+Changing a personal representative does not erase the record.
 The outgoing representative must account for everything and deliver assets to whoever takes over.